-From a total harvest perspective, all of the alternatives in Action 3 would likely result in all of the commercial sector ACL being landed.
-There may be some economic benefits for both the commercial hook and line component (Alternative 2) starting at a different time than the commercial longline component (Alternative 3) if the start times vary which would presumably reduce the amount of golden tilefish being landed at any single time, thereby potentially avoiding oversupplying the market and leading to improved prices.
+economic benefits for both the commercial hook and line component (Alternative 2) starting at a different time than the commercial longline component (Preferred Alternative 3) if the start times vary which would presumably reduce the amount of golden tilefish being landed at any single time, thereby potentially avoiding oversupplying the market and leading to improved prices.
 Improved prices would lead to higher net operating revenue for commercial vessels.
 Additionally, a later start time for the commercial longline component would allow harvest to remain open later in the year which would allow vessels harvesting under the component to remain fishing for golden tilefish during Lent when prices tend to be relatively high.
-Under this notion, Sub-alternative 3c may offer the highest economic benefits followed by Sub-alternative 3b, and Sub-alternative 3c in comparison to Alternative 1 (No Action).
+Under this notion, Sub-alternative 3c may offer the highest economic benefits followed by Sub-alternative 3b, and Preferred Sub-alternative 3a in comparison to Alternative 1 (No Action).

-Golden tilefish is an important commercial species in Florida, particularly in southern Florida.
+Golden tilefish is an important commercial species in Florida, particularly in central Florida (Port Orange, Titusville, Cocoa, and Fort Pierce).
 Changes to the fishing year for the commercial hook-and-line or the commercial longline components could change the level of access to the golden tilefish stock during periods when golden tilefish are available.
-However, long-term biological benefits of maintaining a healthy stock would contribute to future fishing opportunities for both the commercial and recreational sectors.